Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 24-Feb-2022**
-<h3 align='center'>Learning about how to import data in erpnext from csv file</h3>
+<h3 align='center'>Learning about how to import data in ErpGuru from csv file</h3>
-- Try to import data in erpnext app throught csv file.
+- Try to import data in ErpGuru app throught csv file.
-- Apply pagination in erpnext webpage.
+- Apply pagination in ErpGuru webpage.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->